pa11y/sidekick/README.md

 ## Contributing

+There are many ways to contribute to Pa11y Sidekick, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.

-To contribute to Pa11y Sidekick, clone this repo locally and commit your code on a new branch.
+If you're ready to contribute some code, clone this repo locally and commit your code on a new branch.
 It's useful to read the [Architecture Guide](ARCHITECTURE.md) before contributing.

 Please write unit tests for your code, and check that everything works by running the following before opening a <abbr title="pull request">PR</abbr>: